bew508/ETC/README.md

 `create_account.html`: Site for the creation of a new account.
 Has *input* elements for First Name, Last Name, Email as well as *select* elements for unique role and common role.
 The unique role field will be hidden if there are no more unique roles available.
 The common role automatically selects a role while the unique role has a default value of None.
 All other values of unique and common roles are passed through django.
 The page also informs the administrator of the login information for the account they are creating should they want to pass this on to the user.

 `index.html`: User page.
-Displays information about the user.
+Displays information about the user such as their full name and role(s).

 `login.html`: Requires an email and a password to be filled into the form so the user can be logged in.
 All error messages are displayed at the top of the page once they occur.